FeeSimple/eos-tracker-mysql/README.md

 # XFS tracker with MySQL

-XFS tracker tool is composed of the following:
+XFS tracker is composed of the following:

     eos-tracker-frontend <--> eos-tracker-api <--> MySQL <--> Redis <--> nodeos <--> blockchain
            ^                                                                ^